Shiva Mohajernia, PhD

 About

-Dr. Shiva Mohajernia is an Assistant Professor in the Department of Chemical and Materials Engineering at the University of Alberta (U of A).
-Before joining U of A, she was the catalysis group leader at the University of Siegen, Germany.
-She obtained her Ph.D. in 2020 in the Department of Material Science and Engineering at the University of Erlangen-Nuremberg in Germany.
-Dr. Mohajernia was a visiting scholar at the Nanomaterial Catalysts for Sustainable Energy Technologies research group at McMaster University.
-She gained her Master's and Bachelor's degrees in materials science and engineering from the University of Tehran and Ferdowsi University of Mashhad in Iran, respectively.
-Her recent awards include the 2022 Catalysts Award and the 2020 International Society of Electrochemistry Award.
+Dr. Shiva Mohajernia is an Assistant Professor of Chemical and Materials Engineering at the University of Alberta, Canada.
+Prior to joining U of A, she worked as a catalysis group leader at the Chemistry & Structure of Novel Materials Institute in Germany.
+In 2020, Dr. Mohajernia earned her Ph.D. in Material Science and Engineering from the University of Erlangen-Nuremberg, also in Germany.
+She was a visiting scholar at the Nanomaterial Catalysts for Sustainable Energy Technologies research group at McMaster University, Canada.
+Dr. Mohajernia completed her Master's and Bachelor's degrees in Materials Science and Engineering from the University of Tehran and Ferdowsi University of Mashhad in Iran, respectively.
+She has received several awards, including the 2022 Catalysts Award and the 2020 International Society of Electrochemistry Award.

 Research